World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: In the Competition portion of Accelerator, your team must demonstrate that your technology and/or idea are feasible and that they can be made commercially available in the short-term regardless of whether or not a prototype currently exists.
 Proven feasibility is a requirement to have a high chance to win the competition.
 From the pool of teams that demonstrated a convincing case of feasibility, our judges will choose the team with the most innovative and with the highest economic and environmental/social impact as the winner for each category.
 If your team feels that your technology/idea is ripe for commercial application but you are experiencing trouble demonstrating feasibility, please consult with our organizers at one of our briefings, or contact us.

 A: This concern is one that many entrepreneurs share, and we are keenly aware of the need to treat this topic with sensitivity.
 Our judges handle the applications and other materials we receive with caution.
 An individual volunteer working closely with your company may choose to sign an non-disclosure agreement on his/her own behalf (but never on behalf of the Cleantech Open); if you plan to disclose confidential information you should ask your mentor or other volunteer assisting you if he/she will agree to sign a non-disclosure, noting that both the language and the execution of the agreement are your responsibility – the Cleantech Open does not provide or enter into such agreements.
 If you have valuable intellectual property, please seek legal advice prior to submitting your application.
-By entering the competition, each applicant will acknowledge that information provided by such entrant is at risk of disclosure.
+By entering the Accelerator, each applicant will acknowledge that information provided by such entrant is at risk of disclosure.
 The disclosure of any information regarding your intellectual property may constitute a “public disclosure” that adversely impacts your potential rights.
 Practically, we expect that most applicants and participants will be able to present a compelling business case without divulging unprotected proprietary information.

 Q: Our startup will have tremendous environmental impact but our projected financial results are not too strong.
 Are we at disadvantage in comparison to other teams that have higher returns in the short-term?

 A: Ideally, our winners will have the highest overall potential in terms of combined environmental and financial impact.
 In order to win the competition, your team needs to demonstrate financial sustainability.
 At this time, we discourage nonprofits from applying, but we hope in the future to have a category to address those types of startups.
-Please note that a number of teams that participated in the competition in the past underestimated the potential market for their business.
-We encourage entrants to give some thought to all of the potential applications of their business and to address their market in an expansive way.
+Please note that a number of teams that participated in the Accelerator in the past have underestimated the potential market for their business.
+We encourage teams to give some thought to all of the potential applications of their business and to address their market in an expansive way.
 Please attend our workshops to learn how you might improve your financials to increase your chances to win the competition.

 Q: We incorporated our startup a few years ago.
 Although we are still in startup mode, we have existed for a while.
-Is the fact that we are an old startup and/or that we have participated in/won other business competitions going to hurt our chances to win the Cleantech Open Accelerator & Competition?
+Is the fact that we are an old startup and/or that we have participated in/won business plan competitions going to hurt our chances to win the Cleantech Open Accelerator & Competition?

 A: Our judges will want to understand why your company has not been able to make substantial progress since you started.
 You will need to prove that you understand what the problems were, and that you have a convincing plan and the ability to fix these issues in the near future.
 If appropriate, you may state how the competition will help you address any obstacles.
 Based on this information, our judges will evaluate your entry relative to other submissions.
 Whether your team has or has not won any prior Accelerator & Competition is irrelevant to the judging panels.
 The most innovative team with the highest combined environmental and financial potential will win.